 Frequency band: 1 518-1 544 MHz

 Protection criteria: WP 5B references Recommendation ITU-R M.1459 – Protection criteria for telemetry systems in the aeronautical mobile service and mitigation techniques to facilitate sharing with geostationary broadcasting-satellite and mobile-satellite services in the frequency bands 1 452-1 525 MHz and 2 310-2 360 MHz.
 The Recommendation specifies the protection criteria for telemetry systems in the aeronautical mobile service and includes mitigation techniques for sharing with geostationary broadcasting-satellite and mobile-satellite services.
+Based on this Recommendation, Table 21-4 in Article 21 sets forth pfd limits for protection of telemetry systems over the territory of the United States in the band 1 518-1 525 MHz.

-Operational characteristics: Refer to Report ITU-R M.2286-0 – Operational characteristics of aeronautical mobile telemetry systems which describes the operational details of aeronautical mobile telemetry (AMT) systems.Aeronautical radionavigation service
+Operational characteristics: Refer to Report ITU-R M.2286-0 – Operational characteristics of aeronautical mobile telemetry systems which describes the operational details of aeronautical mobile telemetry (AMT) systems.

+WP5B further notes, with respect to the band 1 518-1 544 MHz, that “[i]n Region 2, the use of the band 1 435-1 535 MHz by the aeronautical mobile service for telemetry has priority over other uses by the mobile service.”
+RR No. 5.343; see also 5.348B.

+Aeronautical radionavigation service

 Frequency band: 1 610-1 626.5 MHz